 We all have these random bottles of pills that we’ll never use due to side effects or because they’ve expired or for other reasons – especially those of us living with chronic illness.
 So, what should you do with your unwanted medications instead of flushing them down the loo?

 In the U.S., the answer to this question isn’t straightforward and simple like some other countries, but here are a few ideas for disposal:

-- Some locally-owned pharmacies will dispose of your unwanted medications.
-Just ask your pharmacist if that’s a service they offer.
+- Some pharmacies will recycle unwanted medications.
+Ask your pharmacist if that’s a service they offer.

 - If all of these methods fail, the U.S. Food and Drug Administration offers instructions for how to dispose of medications safely in your household trash.
 It also advises that certain drugs (listed at the link) should still be flushed to reduce the chances of them being accessed by others (although I would recommend against doing this due to the potential for pollution mentioned above).

 The Australian Department of Health oversees the National Return and Disposal of Unwanted Medicines (RUM) program, which allows residents to return unwanted medications to any pharmacy, at any time, for disposal.

 Canadians can bring their unwanted medications to any pharmacist any day of the year for disposal.
 The Canadian government advises against flushing drugs down the toilet or sink.

 The United Kingdom allows residents to return unwanted medications to any pharmacy or dispensary at any time.